 If you encounter a situation where both parents won’t be able to spend time with the kids, make your best effort to somehow include the parent with the scheduling issue.
 From sending a package before the holiday to setting aside time for the kids to talk to them over Skype, it is important to do things that will let the other parent know they are a part of the holiday.

-At the Law & Mediation Firm of Klueck & Hoppes, APC, our skilled team of lawyers have decades of experience handling child custody cases.
+At Family Law San Diego, our skilled team of lawyers have decades of experience handling child custody cases.
 We are committed to ensuring your case is properly handled, and that all of your rights and interests are fully protected.
 Our legal team can assess your situation and explain all of your options under the law.
 Let us get to work on your case today.